jmoudrik/jmoudrik.github.io/_posts/2016-01-15-convolutional_neural_net_for_Go_strength_prediction.markdown

 So, how good this really simple first-shot network &mdash; trained for quite a short time, without any fine-tuning &mdash; performs?
 And what would a good result be?
-Lets have a look on dependency of error (difference between wanted and predicted value) on move number.
+Lets have a look on dependency of error (difference between wanted and predicted strength) on move number.

 <img src="/static/20160114/err_by_move.png" />

 We can clearly see that the error is the highest at the beginning and end.
-Because games of beginners usually look the same to games of strong players at the beginning (first few moves are usually very similar) the first half is not surprising.
+Because games of beginners usually look the same to games of strong players at the beginning (first few moves are usually very similar) the first half of the statement is not really surprising.
-The fact that the error grows so steeply in the end is probably caused by the fact, that there are only few very long games in the dataset (usually game takes about 250&ndash;300 moves).
+On the other hand, the fact that the error grows so steeply in the end is probably caused by the fact that there are only few very long games in the dataset (usual game takes about 250&ndash;300 moves).
-Before discussing whether are these numbers any good, let's have a look on another graph, error by rank:
+Before discussing whether these numbers are any good, let's have a look on another graph, error by rank:

 <img src="/static/20160114/err_by_rank.png" />

-This graph basically shows, that hardest ranks to be predicted correspond to both very strong and very weak players.
+This graph basically shows that hardest ranks to be predicted correspond to both very strong and very weak players.
 A graph of a predictor which would always predict just the middle class would look like a letter "V" with the minimum in the middle.
-This graph has more of a "U" shape, which is good, because it means that the network is not only utilising statistical distribution of target $$y$$'s but also has some knowledge understanding of data.
+This graph has more of a "U" shape, which is good, because it means that the network is not only utilising statistical distribution of target $$y$$'s but also has some understanding of the data.
 Comparing with the naive V predictor is also interesting in terms of error.
 Were the 24 values of $$y$$ distributed [uniformly randomly][uniform], the standard deviation of the always-the-middle V predictor would be `

-$$\sigma^2 = Var(U(0,24)) = \frac{24^2}{12} = 6.93^2$$
+$$\sigma = \sqrt{Var(U(0,24))} = \sqrt{\frac{24^2}{12}} = 6.93$$

 On average, the network has $$RMSE$$ (root of mean square error) or **4.66**.
-The $$RMSE$$ has the nice property that (under certain assumptions), it is estimate of the $$\sigma$$, so we can say, that the network actually does something useful.
-This is of course a mediocre comparison, and one would hope for the network to be much better than the simplest reference.
+The $$RMSE$$ has a nice property that (under certain assumptions) it is an estimate of the $$\sigma$$.
+So by comparing 4.66 and 6.93, we can say that the network actually does something useful.
+This is of course a mediocre comparison and one would hope for the network to be much better than the simplest possible reference.

 ### Comparison With Prior Work ###

-In my recent paper [Evaluating Go game records for prediction of player attributes][eval2], different features were extracted from games (samples of 10&ndash;40 them), and given a good predictive model, it was possible to predict the strength with the following $$RMSE$$:
+In my recent paper [Evaluating Go game records for prediction of player attributes][eval2], different features were extracted from games (samples of 10&ndash;40 them) and given a good predictive model, it was possible to predict the strength with the following $$RMSE$$:

 * 2.788 Pattern feature